hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     It will save some time to copy both certificate files now, but you will only be using the first one, `sensor-thl-2000-device.cert.pfx`, in the code project that you build initially.

-1. In File Explorer, navigate to the Starter folder for lab 6 (Automatic Enrollment of Devices in DPS).
+1. In File Explorer, navigate to the Final folder for lab 6 (Automatic Enrollment of Devices in DPS).

     In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
 The extracted folder structure includes the following folder path:

     * Allfiles
       * Labs
           * 06-Automatic Enrollment of Devices in DPS
-            * Starter
+            * Final
               * ContainerDevice

 1. With the ContainerDevice folder open, paste-in the copied device certificate files.